OrcaTheWhale/The-TCGMat/README.md

 For the code, well...
 It's built based off of pure hopes and dreams.
 It is about 800 lines of absolutely disgustingly unoptimized code.
 There are three buttons: On/Off, Config, and Action.
 On/Off is self explanatory.
 Config is for the settings, it allows scrolling through different options.
 Action selects those options.

+**Why did I make this?**

+Great question, reader!
+I made this to try communication between microcontrollers.
+Originally, the idea was to have two mats being able to connect to each other and share info, but I gave up on that idea after realising I would have to change... some things...
+But, the option is still there, if you want to try to go for it yourself.

+The reference Transf- (it cut off) is for magnetic pogo pin connectors.
+You can check the schematic, but RX is labeled for you, if you are going for TX/RX communicaton.
+A resistor is also already placed on the TX line.
+If you want to try for communication, go for it!

 **For the TCG fans:**

 Take a shower.